Albert Léon Guérard

-Albert Léon Guérard (1880–1959) was a prominent scholar of comparative literature.
+Albert Léon Guérard (1880–1959) was a prominent French scholar of comparative literature.
 Guérard taught at Stanford University for many years.
 A prolific author, he published works on French and European civilization, world literature, and international languages, also holding the position of protector of the Occidental language's Occidental-Academie in 1936.

+Guérard was born on 3 November 1880 in Paris.

+For two years, Guérard was assistant professor of History at the Paris école normale supérieure.
+Afterwards, he studying at both the University of London and the Sorbonne – in 1906, he was agrégated at the latter.
+The same year, he emigrated to the United States, where he taught the French language at Williams College.
+In 1907, newly wed to Wilhelmina Macartney, he moved to California.
+Here, Guérard taught French at Stanford University from 1907 to 1913.
+Until 1924, he taught at Rice Institute in Houston, Texas; his tenure was interrupted by his involvement in the First World War.